nerscadmin/IPM/README.md

 Integrated Performance Monitoring for HPC

+## Quick start

+IPM uses the common GNU autotools build system for compilation.
+As such, a typical install of IPM from this repository must begin by generating the autoconf `configure` script via:

+    autoreconf -f -i

+Once this is done, you should be able to run

+    ./configure
+    make
+    make install

+As usual, you will likely want to examine key options available for the `configure` script, which can be viewed by running `./configure --help`.
+For example, you can enable support for hardware performance counter collection via PAPI by specifying the PAPI installation path using the `--with-papi=<path>` option.

+**Note**: The `master` branch of IPM is in general usable, but should be considered development software.
+We strongly recommend that for production use you build a tagged release of IPM.
+The most recent release is `2.0.3`.

+## About IPM

 **IPM is a portable profiling infrastructure for parallel codes.** It provides a low-overhead profile of application performance and resource utilization in a parallel program.
 Communication, computation, and IO are the primary focus.
 While the design scope targets production computing in HPC centers, IPM has found use in application development, performance debugging and parallel computing education.
 The level of detail is selectable at runtime and presented through a variety of text and web reports.